 Special Needs Planning

-DuPage County Lawyer for Supplemental Needs Trusts
+Kendall County Lawyer for Supplemental Needs Trusts

 Estate planning for families with a special needs child or adult is a difficult but necessary task.
 In many cases, government programs and public assistance are crucial for disabled children and adults.
-Sean Robertson is the Principal Attorney at Robertson Legal Group, LLC, which concentrates in estate planning, special needs estate planning, asset protection, and guardianship planning for disabled adults and family members.
+Sean is the Principal Attorney at Robertson Legal Group, LLC, which concentrates in estate planning, special needs estate planning, asset protection, and guardianship planning for disabled adults and family members.

 A Relevant Case Study